amelielabs/amelie-docs/content/db/architecture.md

 and manages write-ahead logging (WAL).
 All transactions always operate on a **`STRICT SERIALIZABLE`** level.

-The current implementation does not support network-distributed transactions — all distributed transactions are local and executed as part of a single process involving backend worker threads.
+The current implementation does not support network-distributed transactions — all distributed transactions are local and executed as part of the single process involving backend worker threads.

-Transaction commits only if data is written to **`WAL`** first (unless it is configured not to do so).
+Transaction commits only if data is written to **`WAL`** first (with unlogged relations support).
 In case of an error, the transaction will be automatically aborted.
-An aborted transaction might also abort other ongoing transactions that happen to be already processed (and not **`COMMITED`**) after the aborted one (see Execution).
+An aborted transaction might also abort other ongoing transactions that happen to be already processed (and not **`COMMITED`**) after the aborted one.
+This is the only case when transaction can potentially get a conflict.

 ### Frontend Processing